 For beginners, we like to keep things simple.
 Add a few flies and a pair of nippers (like fingernail clippers) and you are ready to head to the water.

 FLIES - Wooly buggers, hornbergs, doodle bugs, and klinkhamers are a great few flies with which to begin.
+We offer a small collection of streamers, dry flies, and nymphs to get any beginner off to a good start in our area.
 Black ghost, gray ghost, and mickey finn are other popular streamers in this area.
 Elk hair caddis, parachute Adams, and Royal Wulff are other frequently used dry flies.
 For those ready to nymph fish, you can get lots of fishing out of pheasant tails, prince, and caddis larva.
 Given their life cycle, stoneflies are almost always found in moving waters in Maine.

 Check back for season by season specifics - hopefully soon!